intelowlproject/IntelOwl/docs/source/Usage.md

 * `Tranco`: Check if a domain is in the latest Tranco ranking top sites list
 * `Thug_URL_Info_*`: Perform hybrid dynamic/static analysis on a URL using [Thug low-interaction honeyclient](https://thug-honeyclient.readthedocs.io/)
 * `Pulsedive_Active_IOC`: Scan indicators and retrieve results from [Pulsedive's API](https://pulsedive.com/api/).
+* `CheckDMARC`: An SPF and DMARC DNS records validator for domains.
+* `Whoisxmlapi`: Fetch WHOIS record data, of a domain name, an IP address, or an email address.

 #### [Additional analyzers](https://intelowl.readthedocs.io/en/develop/Advanced-Usage.html#optional-analyzers) that can be enabled per your wish.